 The ancient Greek gods are composed of many deities, minor and major.
-There are literally hundreds of minor ancient Greek gods.
+There are literally hundreds of minor ones.
 When Northern nomads raided small settlements predating the city-states, the population continued to worship their deities, with a central mother goddess figure.
 Nomads relied on weather gods like Zeus.
-To unite conflicting theologies, the ancient Greek gods representing weather would be married to the town’s mother goddess, which promoted harmony in worship and caused less resistance among the conquered townspeople.
+To unite conflicting theologies, the gods representing weather would be married to the town’s mother goddess, which promoted harmony in worship and caused less resistance among the conquered townspeople.

 Cronus swallowed his children to prevent them from stealing his power.
 Rhea was able to hide Zeus from Cronus, and he was raised on Crete.
 Upon reaching maturity, Zeus forced Cronus to disgorge his five elder siblings.
 This led to the war with the Titans, in which Zeus and his siblings wrested with the Titans and gained control of Mount Olympus.